sh4nx0r/sh4nx0r.github.io/contact.md

-> Use the below PGP key to send your personalized messages to my email(shan at signalhack dot net) if you consider the message as **confidential**, otherwise you could connect with me on linkedin or twitter (available on the footer).
+> Use the below PGP key to send your personalized messages to my email(shan@signalhack.net) for **confidential** communication, otherwise you could connect with me on linkedin or twitter (available on the footer).

 <pre>
 -----BEGIN PGP PUBLIC KEY BLOCK-----